Looking For A Tornado

 [ᴛᴡ ғᴏʀ ᴍᴇɴᴛᴀʟ ɪʟʟɴᴇss sʏᴍᴘᴛᴏᴍᴏʟᴏɢʏ ᴀɴᴅ ʙʀɪᴇғ ᴍᴇɴᴛɪᴏɴ ᴏғ sᴇx ᴡᴏʀᴋ & sᴇx ᴀs sᴇʟғ ʜᴀʀᴍ]

-And it had been November and their entire social circle had just blown the fuck up and so Kohao had thought, good.
-And he’d thought, then you have a ready-made replacement for me when I manage to fucking die.
+And it had been November and their entire social circle had just blown the fuck up and so Kato had thought, good.
+And he’d thought, then you have a ready-made replacement life to go live when I manage to fucking die.
 And he’d thought, how the fuck are you stupid enough to trust anyone new anymore, ‘Thena, holy fucking shit.
-And he’d thought when she said “I made a new friend” she meant she’d made a new friend, and not that she’d met someone who was going to have a fucking impact on his goddamn broken life and assist in wrecking-balling the absolute shit out of the rest of it.
+And he’d thought when she said “I’ve started seeing someone,” and then after that, that she’d “made a new friend, maybe,” she meant she’d gotten a girlfriend and a friend, and not that she’d decided to assemble a whole goddamn cast of people who were going to have a fucking impact on his goddamn broken life and assist in wrecking-balling the absolute shit out of the rest of it.

-Of course he didn’t meet her then.
+Of course he didn’t meet them then.
 This brand new fucking rando strolled into Athena’s life and then all of a sudden was helping her pack up and abandon the shit out of him and ‘Key?
-Fuck no he didn’t want to look at her.
-He spent the day chain-smoking in the cemetery again, his phone ringing or chiming every fifteen fucking minutes because Anarchy panicked every time he was out of line of sight, now, and he told himself that he wasn’t being petulant at all, he was just staying out of the way and saving Athena’s “new friend” the hassle of having to hate him as much as he hated her.
+Fuck no he didn’t want to look at them.
+He spent the day chain-smoking in the cemetery again, his phone ringing or chiming every fifteen fucking minutes because Anarchy panicked every time he was out of line of sight, now, and he told himself that he wasn’t being petulant at all, he was just staying out of the way and saving Athena’s “new friend” the hassle of having to hate him as much as he hated them.

-But he started answering Athena’s messages again anyway, though he tended to sulk if her new friend’s name came up.
+But he started answering Athena’s messages again anyway, though he tended to sulk if her new roommate’s name came up.
 Which it kept fucking doing, of course.
 And Athena was Athena, and wanted all her friends to be friends.
 After he kept missing proposed hangouts she apparently figured out he wasn’t going to voluntarily give in to her desire for that this time, and instead of giving up, she pulled a fast one on him one night as they all headed out to a quick, 3-song opening gig they’d managed to land at some newborn and likely doomed-to-fail venue, and said, “Storm’s going to be there.”

 “Great,” he’d hissed.